-Some of the tests doctors commonly use to diagnose and determine the type of diabetes insipidus and in some cases, its cause, include:
+Some of the tests doctors use to diagnose diabetes insipidus include:

-The synthetic hormone will eliminate the increase in urination.
-For most people with this form of the condition, desmopressin is safe and effective.
+Central diabetes insipidus.
+If you have mild diabetes insipidus, you may only need to increase your water intake.
 If the condition is caused by an abnormality in the pituitary gland or hypothalamus (such as a tumor), your doctor will first treat the abnormality.

 Nephrogenic diabetes insipidus.
-This condition is the result of your kidneys not properly responding to ADH, so desmopressin is not a treatment option.
+Since the kidneys don't properly respond to ADH in this form of diabetes insipidus, desmopressin won't help.
 Instead, your doctor may prescribe a low-salt diet to help reduce the amount of urine your kidneys make.
 You'll also need to drink enough water to avoid dehydration.

-The drug hydrochlorothiazide, used alone or with other medications, may improve symptoms.
-Although hydrochlorothiazide is a diuretic (usually used to increase urine output), in some cases it can reduce urine output for people with nephrogenic diabetes insipidus.
+Treatment with the drug hydrochlorothiazide (Microzide) may improve your symptoms.
+Although hydrochlorothiazide is a type of drug that usually increases urine output (diuretic), in some people it can reduce urine output for people with nephrogenic diabetes insipidus.

 Lifestyle and home remedies